 This collection of stories is about women and their experiences in society, about bodies and the bodily, mapping the skin and bones of its characters through their experiences of isolation, obsession and love.
 Throughout the collection, women become insects, men turn to stone, a city becomes insomniac and bodies are picked apart to make up better ones.
-The mundane worlds of schools and sea side towns are invaded and transformed by the physical, creating a landscape which is constantly shifting to hold on to the bodies of its inhabitants.
-Blending the mythic and the fantastic, the collection considers characters in motion – turning away, turning back or simply turning into something new.
+The mundane worlds of schools and sea side towns are invaded and transformed, creating a landscape which is constantly shifting to hold on to the bodies of its inhabitants.
+Blending the mythic and the gothic, the collection considers characters in motion – turning away, turning back or simply turning into something new.

 From the winner of The White Review Short Story Prize 2018, salt slow is an extraordinary collection of short stories that are sure to dazzle and shock.

 In 'The Great Awake' Julia Armfiled has created a portrait of urban ennui that unfolds through an impressively sustained conceit.
 It’s a bold feat of the imagination which, despite being so elaborate, never feels contrived.
 Her work has a timelessness to it, and a generosity of emotion that’s brave and affecting.
 There’s an intensity of voice driving these stories, as well as a strong visceral quality that adds to the effect.